+

 I really want my child to read, but books are so expensive!

 Local libraries have a wide variety of books to borrow and membership is free.
 You can sign up here.
-Also, whilst we are in lockdown, we recommend making use of the Virtual School Library from Oak National Academy in partnership with the National Literacy Trust.
 In addition to texts being available online, there are also free reading and writing activities.

 My child hates reading novels and stories.
 What can I do to help?